The hope for future drugs

 Over the last 30 years, researchers have made remarkable progress in understanding healthy brain function and what goes wrong in Alzheimer's disease.
 The following are examples of promising targets for next-generation drug therapies under investigation in current research studies:

 - Beta-amyloid is the chief component of plaques, one hallmark Alzheimer's brain abnormality.
-Scientists now have a detailed understanding of how this protein fragment is clipped from its parent compound amyloid precursor protein (APP) by two enzymes — beta-secretase and gamma-secretase.
-Researchers are developing medications aimed at virtually every point in amyloid processing.
+Scientists now have a detailed understanding of how this protein fragment is clipped from its parent compound amyloid precursor protein (APP) by two enzymes — beta-secretase and gamma-secretase — to form the beta-amyloid protein that is present in abnormally high levels in the brains of people with Alzheimer’s.
+Researchers are developing medications aimed at almost every point in amyloid processing.
 This includes blocking activity of beta-secretase enzyme; preventing the beta-amyloid fragments from clumping into plaques; and even using antibodies against beta-amyloid to clear it from the brain.

 - Current drug in research that targets beta-amyloid: Solanezumab

 Solanezumab is a monoclonal antibody designed to lower the level of beta-amyloid in the brain.
-These antibodies bind to beta-amyloid, preventing the formation of plaques; solanezumab may also help carry excess beta-amyloid away from the brain.
+The antibody binds to beta-amyloid, preventing the formation of plaques; solanezumab may also help carry excess beta-amyloid away from the brain.
 Several studies of this drug are under way with the goal determining if solanezumab improves participants’ cognition (thinking and memory) and functioning.
 Some participants will undergo a brain scan called positron emission tomography (PET) to determine levels of beta-amyloid in the brain.
 (Drug is still in research; not available to the public.)

 - Beta-secretase (BACE) is one of the enzymes that clips APP and makes it possible for beta-amyloid to form.
 Therapies that interrupt this process may reduce the amount of beta-amyloid in the brain and ultimately intervene in the development of Alzheimer’s disease.

-Current drug in research that targets beta-secretase: MK-8931
+Current drug in research that targets beta-secretase: Verubecestat

-MK-8931 is a BACE inhibitor — it inhibits the ability of the beta-secretase enzyme to make beta-amyloid.
-At the Alzheimer’s Association International Conference® 2013 (AAIC®), researchers reported that the drug significantly lowered beta-amyloid levels in people with mild-to-moderate Alzheimer’s.
-MK-8931 is being tested in two phase 3 clinical trials.
+Verubecestat is a BACE inhibitor — it inhibits the ability of the beta-secretase enzyme to make beta-amyloid.
+At the Alzheimer’s Association International Conference® (AAIC®), researchers reported that the drug significantly lowered beta-amyloid levels in people with mild-to-moderate Alzheimer’s.
+Verubecestat is being tested in two phase 3 clinical trials.
+One is testing it in more than 2,000 people with mild-to-moderate Alzheimer’s, and the other is testing it in 1,500 individuals with prodromal Alzheimer’s and mild cognitive impairment (MCI).
+These individuals are at high risk of Alzheimer’s, but still able to function normally.
 (Drug is still in research; not available to the public.)

 Current drug in research that targets tau protein: AADvac1

 AADvac1 is a vaccine that stimulates the body’s immune system to attack an abnormal form of tau protein that destabilizes the structure of neurons.
 If successful, it has the potential to help stop the progression of Alzheimer’s disease.
-At AAIC 2015, researchers reported that AADvac1 was safe and well tolerated by participants in a phase 1 clinical trial.
+A phase 2 clinical trial enrolling 185 volunteers with mild Alzheimer’s disease began in March 2015 and is expected to be completed in February 2019.
 (Drug is still in research; not available to the public.)

-- Inflammation is another key Alzheimer’s brain abnormality.
-Both beta-amyloid plaques and tau tangles cause an immune response in the brain.
-Microglia are cells that act as the first form of immune defense in the brain.
-While microglia help clear beta-amyloid in the brain, they may become overactive in the presence of beta-amyloid and produce compounds that damage nearby cells.
+- Inflammation in the brain has long been known to play a role in the changes that occur in Alzheimer’s disease.
+Both beta-amyloid plaques and tau tangles cause an immune response in the brain and microglia cells act as the first form of immune defense against them.
+However, while microglia help clear beta-amyloid in the brain, they can become overactive in the presence of plaques and produce compounds that damage nearby cells.

 Current drug in research that targets inflammation: CSP-1103

-CSP-1103 is a microglial modulator that aims to reduce inflammation in the brain.
-At AAIC 2013, researchers presented the results of a 90-week trial in which people who had mild cognitive impairment (MCI) were given CSP-1103.
-Preliminary studies showed that CSP-1103 prevented beta-amyloid from being deposited on neurons and forming plaques.
+CSP-1103 (also known as CHF 5074) is a microglial modulator that aims to reduce inflammation in the brain.
+At AAIC, researchers presented the results of a 90-week phase 2 clinical trial in which CSP-1103 was given to people who had MCI.
+In MCI, people have subtle memory and thinking problems, but these problems don’t interfere with their ability to carry out everyday activities.
+Many, but not all, people with MCI go on to develop Alzheimer’s.
+Preliminary results of the phase 2 study showed that CSP-1103 prevented beta-amyloid from being deposited on neurons.
 It also reduced problems with thinking and memory (cognition).
 The cognitive tests of people who had participated for at least 64 weeks showed statistically significant improvements in participants’ cognitive abilities.
+A phase 3 study of CSP-1103 is planned.
 (Drug is still in research; not available to the public.)

-Current drug in research that targets insulin resistance: Intranasal insulin
+Current drug in research that targets 5HT6: Intepirdine

 Back to top